Martchus/cpp-utilities/README.md

 After invoking the configuration via the command-line, you can also open the project in Qt Creator and import it as an existing build (instead of adding a new build configuration).

+##### Remarks about special presets
+The presets starting with `arch-` are for use under Arch Linux.
+Do *not* use them unless you know what you are doing.
+When creating a normal build under Arch Linux it is recommended to still use e.g. `devel-qt6`.

+Use the presets starting with `arch-*-w64-mingw32` to cross-compile for Windows using `mingw-w64` packages.
+Use the presets starting with `arch-static-compat-devel` to create a self-contained executable that is also usable under older GNU/Linux distributions using `static-compat` packages (see [PKGBUILDs](https://github.com/Martchus/PKGBUILDs#static-gnulinux-libraries) for details about it).

 ##### Remarks for building on Windows
 To create a development build on Windows, it is most straight forward to use the `devel-qt6` preset.
 To create a debug build (e.g. to debug with GDB) use the `debug-qt6` preset.
 Set the `BUILD_DIR` environment variable to